-Every Victorian Government secondary school campus will have a suitably qualified mental health practitioner by 2022.
+Every Victorian Government secondary school campus will have a suitably qualified mental health practitioner by the end of 2021.

 Role of the mental health practitioner

 Mental health practitioners work flexibly, based on the needs and priorities of their school and students.